Which Is Better, Massage or Stretching?

 What are the differences between massage and stretches – and how do they work together to promote muscle and joint health?

 What is a massage?
-Well, stripped right down, massage is simply a word used to manipulate muscles, ligaments, and connective tissue.
-Of course, there are many different types of massage and techniques suitable for other things, but when you go for a massage, your therapist will be doing it.
+Simply put, massage manipulates muscles, ligaments, and connective tissue.
+Of course, there are many different types of massage and techniques suitable for other things, but your therapist will do it when you go for a massage.

 What’s massage suitable for?